Rom-Lao/Play_it/README.md

 5. **When a song ends, it will**
    * Change the icon play/pause.
    * Stop the glowing border.
+6. **When user open the website for the first time, a small animation on the button play shows up**

 # Technology used
 * HTML